LeNooby09/lenooby09.github.io/testamonials/readme.md

 # Testimonials

-"`thanks to LeNooby09 fucking up their website that one time I moved to no longer hot linking the 88x31 buttons on my site (mostly, the images get re pulled whenever I rebuild my site so they stay up to date)`" - Aria
+"`thanks to LeNooby09 fucking up their website that one time I moved to no longer hot linking the 88x31 buttons on my site (mostly, the images get re pulled whenever I rebuild my site so they stay up to date)`" - aria

 "`using the most elitist distro on the planet (Arch Linux) and not using a tiling desktop manager is the most serious warcrime i can think of bro`" - bytexenon